 After a good dinner in Tries-Karden and a fantastic breakfast, our last cycling leg to Koblenz started.
 The breakfast thing, by the way, is really the Germans' thing.
 The food was honestly so-so several days, but the breakfast was always great.
 Being the breakfast person that I am, breakfast was always the best dining experience of the day.

 After five days of cycling and some complaining about pain in the back, it was finally time to arrive in Koblenz, leave the bikes and celebrate a good ride.
-We left the hotel after a quick shower and headed to the ice cream parlor we spied from the train a week earlier.
-Here we ordered “Ein grose eis”.
+We left the hotel after a quick shower and headed to the ice cream parlour we had spotted from the train a week earlier.
+Here we ordered "Ein grose eis".
 We had actually picked up the word for ice cream along the way.
-A little red-mushy and tired, we finally reached the finish line.
+A little red-faced and tired, we finally reached our destination.

 After the ice cream we took a walk to explore Koblenz.
 It is a slightly larger city than Trier and a bit more modern, but Koblenz also has older neighborhoods.
 However, the town is most famous for its memorial out on the promontory Deutsches Eck where the rivers Mosel and Rhine meet.
 The monument is a gigantic statue of William I on horseback and was erected in the late 19th century in his honor but is today a memorial to the unification of Germany.
 Flags from all of Germany's federal states fly along the shore.